nairuzabulhul/.CodeBits/Trees/problems/In-order Successor.md

        Therefore, node 15 is the successor of node 12

      * if we pick node 8, node 8 has NO to right subtree, so we traverse back to node 10 the parent.
-        Since the traversal comes from the left, node 10 has not been visited before, so it becomes the successor of node 8
+        Since the traversal comes from the left, node 10 has not been visited before. so it becomes the successor of node 8

 ```